kitchen/blog/source/_posts/2012-12-23-just-a-quick-update.markdown

 Speaking of being gone, I'll be heading home to Mount Pleasant, IA next week.
 My brother is getting married on New Year's Eve, so I figure that's a reasonable excuse to go home.
 I'm flying through Denver, so hopefully I won't have any weather troubles.
-I'm pretty sure DIA knows how to handle a bit of snow by this point!
+I'm pretty sure <del>DIA</del> DEN knows how to handle a bit of snow by this point!

 On the cats front, Bean and Jimmy are still getting along great.
 Bean is about the same size as Jimmy nowadays, and I think he still has a bit more growing to do.